Mesothelioma

 Mesothelioma vs. Lung Cancer

-Both lung cancer and mesothelioma can be caused by asbestos exposure.
-Malignant mesothelioma is sometimes mistaken for lung cancer, but the two conditions aren’t the same.
+Is mesothelioma lung cancer?
+Both lung cancer and mesothelioma can be caused by asbestos exposure, but the two conditions aren’t the same.

-The good news is our team may be able to help you whether you have lung cancer or mesothelioma.
-Call (877) 446-5767 now to learn more about your options.
+The good news is our team may be able to help patients with mesothelioma and lung cancer.
+Call (877) 446-5767 now to learn more.

 Mesothelioma Symptoms

-See a doctor immediately if you have any possible mesothelioma symptoms and were exposed to asbestos decades ago.
+See a doctor immediately if you have any mesothelioma symptoms and were exposed to asbestos.
+An early diagnosis could allow you to access more effective treatments.

-The only known cause of mesothelioma is asbestos exposure.
+The only known mesothelioma cause is asbestos exposure in veterans and civilians.

 “If there’s no asbestos, there’s no mesothelioma.
 It’s that simple.
 If you have mesothelioma, and you say, ‘Well, I’ve never been exposed to asbestos,’ you were exposed to it.
 You just don’t know where or you don’t know when.”